apache/freemarker/README.md

 You need JDK 8 and JDK 16 to be installed
 (and [visible to Gradle](https://docs.gradle.org/current/userguide/toolchains.html)).

+Be sure that your default Java version (which Gradle should use automatically) is at least 16!

 To build `freemarker.jar`, just issue `./gradlew jar` in the project root directory, and it should download all dependencies automatically and build `freemarker.jar`.